g-plane/wasm-language-tools/docs/config/format/wrap-before-const-expr.md

 ## `"never"`

-Line wrap will never be happened before global initialization expression.
+Line wrap will never be happened before constant expression.

 Though possible, using `"never"` is not recommended.